wwe-johndpope/ello-ios/README.md

 [![Build Status](https://travis-ci.org/ello/ello-ios.svg?branch=master)](https://travis-ci.org/ello/ello-ios)

+### Open source, but not open API

+Our API requires an application key and secret, which are currently being kept private.
+You can browse the source, and you can compile it, but you won't be able to run it against our API.
+Sorry, but we don't have the resources to support this kind of open access.
+We have always planned to offer 3rd party access, so hopefully this will change soon!

 ### Environment Variables

 We use the `dotenv` gem to access application secrets in the terminal, and `cocoapods-keys` to store them in the app.